 - Use inter-and intra-professional communication and collaborative skills to advocate for safe, evidence-based, high quality patient-centered care.

 - Demonstrate basic understanding of the role of health promotion, and disease/injury prevention in improving population health across the lifespan.

-- Provide safe, competent, compassionate, ethical, culturally sensitive, and evidence based nursing care to individuals, families, groups, communities and populations through promotion, maintenance and restoration of health; prevention of illness, and physical, emotional, and spiritual support throughout the life span including end of life, and across the continuum of health care environments.
+- Provide safe, competent, compassionate, ethical, culturally sensitive, and evidence-based nursing care to individuals, families, groups, communities and populations through promotion, maintenance and restoration of health; prevention of illness, and physical, emotional, and spiritual support throughout the life span.